 What We Do

-Run events for women in STEM in Boston, New York City, San Francisco
+Run events for tech and tech-adjacent women in Boston, New York City, San Francisco

 - We run networking events, professional development events, happy hours, and speed recruiting events.

 - Events average 80-100 women and tend to sell out.

 - We are fortunate to be booked out with sponsorships about a year in advance.

 - We have incredible sponsors, largely but not exclusively from the tech industry.

 - We’ve been running events since 2013, originally as Boston Girl Geek Dinners, but we changed our name and rebranded in Spring 2015.

 - The goal for many companies who sponsor our events are to meet incredible women they may want to hire and to align themselves with a women-run and focused organization.

 Offer corporate training programs

 - We offer diversity and inclusion workshops on various topics around recruiting diverse teams and creating an inclusive culture at work.